skrattaren/apf.rst/apf.rst

 - [p.
 285/252] "Nanny kicked her red boots together idly.
 'Well, I suppose there's no place like home,' she said."

-  Another "`Wizard of Oz`_" reference (kicking her shoes together three times and saying a similar sentence invoked the spell that transported Dorothy home from Oz).
+  Another **Wizard of Oz** reference (kicking her shoes together three times and saying a similar sentence invoked the spell that transported Dorothy home from Oz).

 + [p.
 285/252] "But they went the long way, and saw the elephant."

-  Several people were immediately reminded of Fritz Leiber's Hugo award winning novelette "`Gonna Roll The Bones`_", which ends: "Then he turned and headed straight for home, but he took the long way, around the world."
+  Several people were immediately reminded of Fritz Leiber's Hugo award winning novelette **Gonna Roll The Bones**, which ends: "Then he turned and headed straight for home, but he took the long way, around the world."
   Terry has said there is no conscious connection, however.

-  "Seeing the elephant" also resonates nicely with "`The Lord of the Rings`_", where Bilbo complains wistfully that he never got to see an elephant on *his* adventures 'abroad': "[...]
+  "Seeing the elephant" also resonates nicely with **The Lord of the Rings**, where Bilbo complains wistfully that he never got to see an elephant on *his* adventures 'abroad': "[...]
 Aragorn's affairs, and the White Council, and Gondor, and the Horsemen, and Southrons, and oliphaunts –